 It’s always good to ask for advice if you’re unsure – especially those that have the same job as you.
 You can post a question in our growing Community of Support Workers’ Group if you are an approved worker.
 Or, if you know support workers in your area, have a chat with them and see what they think about public holiday rates.

 Don’t be afraid to ask

 Remember, if you’d like to set a public holiday rate, just ask your client if they’re happy to agree to the rate.
 There’s a good chance your client has had to pay public holiday rates to support workers in the past, so it doesn’t hurt to ask.

-For more on setting payment rates on Better Caring, check out our post on managing rates and expenses.
+For more on setting payment rates on Mable, check out our post on managing rates and expenses.

-Better Caring allows you to connect with those who require disability support or aged care in your local area.
+Mable allows you to connect with those who require disability support or aged care in your local area.
 By setting your own rates and availability and creating your own worker profile, you get to be your own boss.
-Find out more about working through Better Caring here.
+Find out more about working through Mable here.